ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 Explicit entry points may be marked using the appropriate annotation found in the corresponding [annotation library][annotations].

+Explicit entry points can also be marked using importing entry points from a txt file.
+Each time we run the tool, a txt file named "entry_points.txt" is generated and contained in the current directory of workspace.
+Then,  before next time we run tool to evaluate the same project, move or copy "entry_points.txt" into project directory or workspace directory of the project.
+While evaluating the project, the tool will ignore the explicit entry points which are added manually and regonize the explicit entry points through the file automatically.

 ### Limitations

 There are currently some limitations with embedded streams (i.e., streams declared as part of lambda expressions sent as arguments to intermediate stream operations).
 This is due to model differences between the Eclipse JDT and WALA.
 See [#155](https://github.com/ponder-lab/Java-8-Stream-Refactoring/issues/155) for details.